kztk-m/EILC/src/notes.md

 ~~So, we need to run the function `(ΔΓ × ΔA × C2 -> ΔB × C2)` with identity changes on `A` for unchanged parts in a list.
 To do so, we also need to keep the `Sequence A` part in addition.
 So, `C` must be `Γ × Sequence (A × C2) × C1`.~~

 **Note on Aug 19, 2021**
-Considering the situation that we use the derivative to propagate a part of an update, we need to make sure that we do not duplicate updates unnecessarily.
+[This approach is not effective at all.
+See the comment on Aug 20] Considering the situation that we use the derivative to propagate a part of an update, we need to make sure that we do not duplicate updates unnecessarily.

 A careful treatment is needed for products: `Δ(A × B) ~ ΔA × ΔB`.
 Consider consecutive updates on `da₁ + da₂` and `db₁ + db₂` on `A` and `B`, respectively.
 Then, we have `(da₁ + da₂, db₁ + db₂) ~ (da₁, db₁) + (da₂, db₂)`, which might look unsurprising.
 However, things become difficult when we want to break down an update `da` into atomic ones `da₁ + da₂ + ... + daₙ`, process each `daᵢ` individually, and compose the results to obtain the result for `da`.
 Then, the treatment of products becomes an issue as it disallows us to process each component separately.
 For example, if we happen to know `da = da₁ + da₂ + ... + daₙ`, we can decompose the update `(da, db)` into either of